ndp/amp-what-acceptance-test/specs/help.md

 * Click link "Help"
 * Click link "♫"
+* I see the "quarter note" character
+* I see the "music flat sign" character
 * I see the "beamed sixteenth notes" character

 ## Using the help page